hharryyf/codeforcepractice/README.md

 none -1 entries for each row and sorted them in increasing order, then we connect v1_in ->(all index with v1 in current row) -> v1_out->v2_in ...
 This would make the final time complexity O(nmlogm). https://vjudge.net/problem/CodeForces-274D

+447. Berland Beauty (diff=2100, constructive algorithm)
+We sort the requirments in ascending order, and then just set the path(u, v) to wi.
+Then, set all unmodified edges to 1e6.
+Finally check whether all constraints are satisfied.
+Since this is just a div 3 problem, n=5e3, we can actually handle n up to 2e5 by using HLD. https://vjudge.net/problem/CodeForces-1296F